mrd1234/CouchbaseDocumentExpirySetter/README.md

 CouchbaseMapReduceViewManager.exe -h servername -b "<buckets to add view to - in same format as above>" -u username -p password -v no_ttl -c "function (doc, meta) { if (meta.expiration === 0) emit(null, null); }"

+NOTE: This will add the mapreduce view as a production view, not a development view.
+You can use web interface to copy to development if required.

 ## Disclaimer